mediamonks/pota/docs/combinations/muban/scripts.md

 ### previewing the build

-Sometimes you want to test the build output `npm run build -- --preview` to locally debug minification & optimizations applied by webpack in production mode.
+Sometimes you want to test the build output `npm run build:preview` to locally debug minification & optimizations applied by webpack in production mode.
 Instead of shipping a custom server or a dependency to support this, we are recommending to utilize existing packages through `npx`: